 “It’s about the extraordinary things that you didn’t know, quite literally, are beneath your feet,” Hobley said.
 “For us, it’s our opportunity to bring [Britain’s Mail Rail] stories to life.”

 The museum will include interactive “zones” that will travel through five centuries of British communication periods, starting with royal mail and ending with the change in the post system today.
-The museum projects 186,000 visitors in its first year, with the Mail Rail being one_MG_1515 of its main attractions.
+The museum projects 186,000 visitors in its first year, with the Mail Rail being one of its main attractions.

 BBC Television Broadcaster Dan Snow, a guest speaker at the ceremony, said the British Royal Mail facilitated the most important social network throughout history and the museum plays a vital role in communicating that.